Module Database Search

 On completion of this module, students are expected to be able to:

-1 Generate advanced well tubing string and flow line design and stress analysis calculations with appropriate design safety factors.
+3 Evaluate well tubing string design by conducting stress analysis calculations with appropriate design safety factors.

 Indicative Module Content